commerce-docs/pbmodules/README.md

 ### Custom module installed

-After installing the custom module, you're Page Builder panel should look something like this:
+After installing your custom content type starter module, your Page Builder panel should look something like this:

 ![Custom module panel](custom-module-panel.png "Custom module in panel")